Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: The issue of calibration: the Ensemble Model Output Statistic (EMOS) approach

 \subsubsection{The EMOS$_4$ strategy}

 The EMOS$_+$ strategy is further generalized to account for possible forecast errors due to a mismatch between the station position and the selected model grid point.
-The issue is potentially important especially for model strategies, as the EPS, the spatial resolution of which are relatively coarse.\\ To deal with this source of error, the predictive probability is still conditional on $ \mathbf{X} = (X_1, \cdots, X_K)$ and $\mathbf{Z} = (Z_1, \cdots, Z_M)$ as for the EMOS$_+$ strategy but now its mean value is:
+The issue is potentially important especially for model strategies, as the EPS, the spatial resolution of which are relatively coarse.
+Accordingly, many subgrid orographic features and details of the coastline are lost by the EPS and one needs to insert them via a suitable calibration.
+But what is the model gridpoint best representing the ground station?
+The one closest to the station or another among the four closer to it?
+Answering this question is not obvious a priori, especially in situations of complex orography and/or complex coastlines where the model gridpoint closest to the ground station could be swept right out to sea.
+Our strategy deals with this issue and is able to identify the most representative model gridpoint.\\ In more details, the predictive probability is still conditional on $ \mathbf{X} = (X_1, \cdots, X_K)$ and $\mathbf{Z} = (Z_1, \cdots, Z_M)$ as for the EMOS$_+$ strategy but now its mean value is:

 where $j$, the upper index, spans over the 4 model grid points around the station.
-For the sake of clarity, $X_i^j$ now denotes the i-th ensemble member forecast on the j-th model grid point (among the four identified around the stations).
-As far as the variance is concerned, for the sake of simplicity it continues to be determined on the grid point closest to the station.\\ The predictive distribution here is conditional on the values of $Z_1, \cdots, Z_M$ averaged on both the 4 nodes around the station and the $K$ ensemble member forecasts.
+Eqs.\ (\ref{eq:EMOS_mu_cond}) and (\ref{eq:EMOS_sigma_cond}) are, in general, nonlinear relationships between predictands and predictors: the 10-meter wind speed also enters as conditioning variable.\\ For the sake of clarity, $X_i^j$ now denotes the i-th ensemble member forecast on the j-th model grid point (among the four identified around the stations) while $S^{2 \: j}$ denotes the variance of the j-th model grid point.\\ The predictive distribution here is conditional on the values of $Z_1, \cdots, Z_M$ averaged on both the 4 nodes around the station and the $K$ ensemble member forecasts.
 We dub the strategy as EMOS$_{4}$.\\ A further strategy we will exploit is to apply, downstream to the EMOS$_+$ carried out on each of the 4 nodes around the station, a further EMOS$_+$ to determine the optimal mix of outcome on the 4 nodes.\\ In plain word, this is done with a predictive gamma function with mean and variance given by:

-where $\widetilde{X}_i^j$ is the EMOS$_+$ calibrated i-th ensemble-member forecast on the j-th model grid point and $\widetilde{S}^{2 \: j}$ is the ensemble spread on the j-th model grid point.
+where $\widetilde{X}_i^j$ is the EMOS$_+$ calibrated i-th ensemble-member forecast on the j-th model grid point and $\widetilde{S}^{2 \: j}$ is the ensemble spread on the j-th model grid point and as for the EMOS$_4$ strategy the predictive distribution is conditional on the values of $Z_1, \cdots, Z_M$ averaged on both the 4 nodes around the station and the $K$ ensemble member forecasts.
+The discrete calibrated samples $\widetilde{X}_i^j$ can be easily obtained via the so-called Empirical Copula Coupling (ECC-Q) described by \cite{schefzik2013uncertainty} once the parameters in the predictive EMOS distribution are determined.
 We dub this approach as EMOS$_{+4}$.